sanjeevbhusal/100-Days-Of-DevOps/kubernetes/ReadMe.md

 - control manager: Master uses control manager to make decisions regarding actions to perform in worker nodes.
 - scheduler: scheduler schedules the actions that has to performed in worker nodes.

+### Minicube

+In order to set up a local kubernetes cluster, we can install minicube.
+Minicube will install all the components of kubernetes (kube-apiserver, etcd, control manager etc) through a single executable and also configure all of them.

 ### KubeCtl

 In order to communicate with Kubernetes API server, we need a CLI tool.
-One of the command in the CLI tool is KubeCtl.
+The most famous and official CLI tool is KubeCtl.
 It is also called as cube control.

 Kube-procy: Kube-proxy is a container that runs on all worker nodes.
 This container is responsible for managing networking.